Listen to the podcast

 Recently, I was listening to a Christ-mocker talk about race relations in our country.
 The interviewer asked him what one thing a person could do to understand the frustration of the black person.
 The man answered, “Talk to a black person.”
 I thought his response was brilliant.

 He continued by saying don’t try to teach or foist your view on the person.
 Don’t engage merely for making your points.
 Sit and listen to them (James 1:19).
 Ask them what it is like to be black.
-Enter into their story for empathy and understanding purposes.
+Enter into their story for sympathy and understanding purposes.
 His point astounded me.

 It is easy to yell about the irony and misdirection of Black Lives Matter.
 It’s tempting to be disgusted by the irrational anger that kills an innocent life through abortion.
 And to some degree, we should be offended, but an offense must not lead to yelling points that do not move either group toward reconciliation.

 The problem is that both sides are right to a degree and both sides are hellbent on touting their “percentage of rightness” without considering that maybe the other group owns a few of those “right percentage points.”

 It reminds me of a married couple who have valid points, but neither one of them are willing to enter the narrative of the other person to understand “their rightness.”
 Somebody has to be more mature.
 Someone needs to step up and set aside their “right logic” for a moment while trying to understand the other person.
 Our culture is not willing to do that, but Christians are more mature than that.